• Home

 • What is your relationship like with each individual?

-• Who is the owner of the problem you’re trying to solve?
+• Who owns the problem you’re trying to solve?

 • How resistant or accepting of change is each person?